xonq/tutorials/repeatmodeler.md

 ## OSC USE
 #### Accessing repeat masking software
-To use RepeatMasker software you will have to activate the container.
-Press CTRL + D or run `exit` to exit.
-Only run the container for repeat masking commands otherwise you will experience unexpected problems.
+Repeat masking software is *contained* within a software *container*.
+To access RepeatMasker software you will have to activate the container:
 ```
 singularity run /fs/project/PAS1046/software/containers/funannotate/funannotate_mask.sif
 ```
+Press CTRL + D or run `exit` to exit it.
+Only run the container for repeat masking commands otherwise you will experience unexpected problems.

 <br />